Phone free schools in the USA – is it the right approach?

 Cost comparison – Scout™ vs lockers or pouches

-The Scout costs $1199 which is equivalent to providing lockers for just 50 students.
+Investing in The Scout is similar to providing lockers for just 50 students.
 If a school has spent $24,000 on lockers, then it is key that this policy is verified and audited as having the effect the school is seeking.

-Alternatively, if no investment in lockers has been made, the Scout allows for a “phones in bags and switched off” policy to be tested and verified frequently at just 3.333% of the outlay of lockers and no cost to parents.
+Alternatively, if no investment in lockers has been made, the Scout allows for a “phones in bags and switched off” policy to be tested and verified frequently at a fraction of the outlay of lockers and no cost to parents.

 How does the Scout™ work?